pflarue/ardop/docs/Host_Interface_Commands.md

 #### ARQBW
 Sets the desired bandwith for an ARQ connection.
 If there is a mismatch in desired bandwith (both sides force different bandwidths) then the `CONREJBW` frame will be sent by the called station.

+This also sets the bandwidth considered by the Busy Detector.

+This also sets the bandwidth used by ARQCALL if CALLBW is UNDEFINED.

 Acceptible bandwidths are 200, 500, 1000, and 2000.
 Acceptible bandwith enforcement modes are MAX and FORCE.